jbranchaud/til/git/delete-all-untracked-files.md

 directories of untracked files to be removed as well, you'll need the `-d` flag.

-So if you have a local repository full of files you'd like to get rid of,
+So if you have a local repository full of untracked files you'd like to get rid of, just:
-just:

 ```bash
 $ git clean -f -d